Does Coconut Oil Help Sunburn?

 Both aloe vera and coconut oil are effective natural remedies for sunburn.
 For best results, apply aloe vera first and finish with coconut oil when skin is cool to the touch.

-Should You Put Coconut Oil on a Sunburn?
+Should You Put Coconut Oil On a Sunburn?

 When used properly, coconut oil for sunburn can be an effective home remedy.
 However, due to its heat-trapping properties, you should never apply this oil to newly sunburned skin as it can make things worse.
 If your skin is warm to the touch, it’s best to apply a refrigerated aloe vera gel instead which is a gold standard for treating sunburn.